 Iconic building sculptures emerge from the lawn in Ponsonby Road's Western Park - don't miss Art in The Dark held there each year.
 The paths and terrain mean it’s a particularly great place to walk through with kids or the dog.
-Right at the bottom of the park you'll find public tennis courts.
+There's a fantastic children's play ground and right at the bottom of the park you'll find public tennis courts.

 In the Evening

 Fine dining and Dominion Road might not be expected to go hand in hand, but Dominion Road is never quite what it seems, and if you ever doubted that, you must pay a visit to Merediths.
 Hiding behind discreetly frosted glass right on the streetfront, it is one of the most elegant dining rooms in Auckland, run by owner / chef Michael Meredith.
 It is an intimate restaurant that focuses almost entirely on degustation now.